mlstyszynski/techfest/README.md

 `L1-task18`: provision at spine1 with an additional regular extended community for the VNI 50100 and make sure the T2 MAC and MAC+IP routes at the leaf3/leaf4 gets the routes with an additional extended community 1:50100

-`L1-task19`: enable the IPv4 prefix exchange between DC-1 and DC-2 using EVPN Type-5 signaling and vxlan transport using the routing-instance name T5-VRF1 , instance-type vrf.
-The Type-5 routing-instance should be enabled with interfaces irb.x used in the given data center and enabled with new loopback lo0.1 interface; Each Spine should advertise additionally a static discard route as type-5 route; We'll have to explicitly accept also the new route-target at the switch-options level;
+`L1-task19`: enable the IPv4 prefix exchange between DC-1 and DC-2 using EVPN Type-5 signaling and vxlan transport within the routing-instance name T5-VRF1, instance-type vrf.
+The new EVPN type-5 dedicated routing-instance should be enabled with interfaces irb.x used in the given data center and enabled with new loopback lo0.1 interface; Each Spine should advertise additionally a static discard route as type-5 route; We'll have to explicitly accept also the new route-target at the switch-options level;

 The switch-options and protocol evpn configuration are dependent so will need to be configured together in order to have the candidate commit configuration ready.